rangerrick337/nicotineuseovertime/README.md

 ## Features

-- Interactive line chart showing percentage trends for all nicotine types
+- Interactive stacked bar chart showing percentage trends for all nicotine types
 - Hover functionality to display exact percentage values
-- Toggle functionality to show/hide specific nicotine types
+- Click on legend items to toggle visibility of different nicotine types
-- Combined lines for tobacco and non-tobacco products
+- Combined bars for tobacco and non-tobacco products
 - Responsive design with 4:3 aspect ratio

 ## Project Structure